 We asked one of the workers about where “those crazy people that sleep in the food court” tend to congregate.
 They laughed and pointed straight across from them to the glass walls lining the largest section of the dining area of the food court. – a traveller

-To help you plan your layover or overnight sleepover, here is a quick run-down of what travellers have reported to us during their time at Lima Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down of what travellers have reported to us during their time at Lima Jorge Chavez International Airport (Code: LIM).

 What to Expect

-- The airport comprises one main terminal that’s small and easy to navigate.
+- Lima airport comprises one main terminal that’s small and easy to navigate.

 - The airport is on the older side, so the facilities are clean but not modern.
 If you can make it to Airside to sleep, your experience will probably be better.